 He will also be remembered as much for his long-standing association with the sport after his retirement; in both punditry and management consultancy, as well as his outspoken advocacy of the sport advancing safety regulations.

-Lauda once famously said” “A lot of people criticize Formula 1 as an unnecessary risk.
+Lauda once famously said, “A lot of people criticise Formula One as an unnecessary risk.
 But what would life be like if we only did what is necessary?”

-The Formula 1 website eulogized on news of his passing: "Niki will forever be in our hearts and enshrined in our history.”
+The Formula 1 website eulogised on news of his passing, "Niki will forever be in our hearts and enshrined in our history.”